-Public Service Commissioner - Northern District (3) BRANDON PRESLEY
+Public Service Commissioner - Northern District (3)

+BRANDON PRESLEY

 Commissioner Brandon Presley was elected Public Service

 Commissioner for the Northern

 District of Mississippi in 2007,

-re-elected in 2011, 2015, and
+re-elected in 2011, 2015 and

 most recently in 2019 without

 opposition.
 Elected to the Public

 Service Commission at age 30, he

 was the youngest Commissioner

-ever elected in Mississippi history.
+ever elected in Mississippi.
+Prior to

-Prior to his election to the Public
+his election to the Public Service

-Service Commission, he served as
+Commission, he served as Mayor

-Mayor of Nettleton from 2001 to 2007, having been elected at the age of 23, making him one of the youngest mayors in Mississippi history.
-As Mayor, he holds the distinction of passing the first property tax cuts in the city's history.
-As Public Service Commissioner, he has voted against more dollars in rate increases and spending than any Commissioner in state history.
-Recognized statewide and nationally as a leader in rural broadband expansion efforts, Presley was instrumental in the passage of the Mississippi Broadband Enabling Act of 2019, which has led to the largest geographic expansion of broadband service in Mississippi history.
-For his efforts on rural broadband expansion, Commissioner Presley was awarded the 2021 Hugh Peck Memorial Research Award from the Mississippi Program for Research and Evaluation for Public Schools.
-In 2016, Commissioner
+of Nettleton from 2001 to 2007,

+having been elected at the age

+of 23, making him one of the

+youngest mayors in Mississippi history.
+In 2020, Commissioner Presley was appointed by the Federal Communication Commissioner (FCC) to serve on the Federal-State Joint Board on Universal Service.
+He is one of four state commissioners in the nation to serve on the board.

-Presley was recognized as one of Mississippi's top 50 most influential leaders by the website, Y'all Politics.
-Commissioner Presley was elected in November 2019 to serve as the President of the National Association of Regulatory Utility Commissioners (NARUC), which is composed of regulatory commissioners from all 50 states, the District of Columbia, Puerto Rico, and the Virgin Islands.
-Regionally, he has also served as President of the Southeastern Association of Regulatory Utility Commissioners, which is composed of Public Service Commissioners from the 11 Southern States and Puerto Rico.
+In November 2019, he was elected to serve as the President of the National Association of

+Regulatory Utility Commissioners (NARUC), which is composed of regulatory commissioners from all 50 states, the District of Columbia, Puerto Rico, and the Virgin Islands.

+He has also served as President of the Southeastern Association of Regulatory Utility Commissioners, which is composed of Public Service Commissioners from the eleven (11) Southern States and Puerto Rico.
 He is a member of the board of directors of NARUC and serves on multiple NARUC boards and committees.
-He serves as a member of the Committee on Telecommunications, the Committee on Gas and the International Relations Committee.
-He is a former member of the board of directors of the National Regulatory Research Institute (NNRI).

 Commissioner Presley currently serves on the advisory committee for the New Mexico's State University Center for Public Utilities and is serving his second term on the Electric Power Research Institute's (EPRI) Advisory Council.
-He is also a member of the Financial Research Institute Advisory Board at the University of Missouri.
-Commissioner Preslev has also served as a member and chairman of the Board of Trustees of Itawamba Community College and currently serves on the Board of Directors of Access Family Health Services.
-In December of 2020, Commissioner Presley was unanimously confirmed by the Federal Communications Commission to one of four seats for state commissioners on the Federal-State Joint Board on Universal Service which makes policy recommendations regarding billions in federal programs targeting broadband and telecommunications expansion and availability.

-He is a graduate of Nettleton High School and attended Itawamba Community College and Mississippi State University.
+He is also a member of the Financial Research Institute Advisory Board.
 He is a graduate of Harvard University's Kennedy School program for State and Local Government Executives.

-Commissioner Presley, 43, is a lifelong resident of Nettleton, where he is a member of the Enon Primitive Baptist Church.
-He is past-President and current member of the Nettleton Lions Club and is also a member of the Nettleton Civitan Club.
+Commissioner Presley, 44, is a lifelong resident of Nettleton, where he is a member of the Enon Primitive Baptist Church.
+He is past-President and current member of the Nettleton Lions Club, Friends of Nettleton Main Street Program, and is a member of the Nettleton Civitan Club.